 - Utilize images and colors/effects to draw attention to key content.
 Replace the image that appears when your site was created to something relevant to your team or the content on your site.
 Use a different color and font weight than the regular text for the page title and headers to make your page visually appealing.
 That being said, you don’t want to get too gawdy.
 Don’t use a myriad of different colors, fonts, and text sizes for your headers and page text.
 You want to keep some consistency.
-For example, use the same font style for all your regular text.
+For example, use the same font style such as these different ones available for cursive font styles or others, for all your regular text.
 You can use a different font for headers than for the regular text, but use the SAME font for all headers.

 - According to Steve Krug*, there are 4 questions that need to be answered as quickly and clearly as possbile when a visitor first enters your site:

 - What is this?

 - What do they have here?

 If your home page answers these questions, you have succeeded in conveying the purpose/meaning of your site.